Hendricks-C/Hendricks-Ecalc/README.md

 7. Go to IAM & Admin > Service Accounts.
 8. Click "Create Service Account".
 9. Give it a name (e.g., ocr-service), click "Create and Continue".
-10. On the “Grant this service account access” screen, you can skip permissions (optional) and click "Done".
+10. On the “Grant this service account access” screen select "Owner".
+You can skip permissions (optional) and click "Done".

 #### Generate JSON Key
 11. After creating the service account, click its three-dot menu → Manage keys.